unleashit/next-promise-cache/readme.md

-## fetch-cache
+# fetch-cache

 Wasn't satisfied with the black boxed way of data fetching in the new [Next JS 13 app directory](https://nextjs.org/blog/next-13#new-app-directory-beta), so I made this.
-This is also a wrapper around [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch), but with a bit more control and insight into what is being cached.
+This is also a wrapper around [fetch](https://developer.mozilla.org/en-US/docs/Web/API/fetch), but stightly higher level and with a bit more control and insight into what is being cached.
 It's also browser compatible.

-### Features
+# Features

 - Like Next JS Fetch deduping it caches promises, not values, avoiding race conditions and extra network requests
-- On the server, it always caches for full request lifecycle (when instantiated in a `React.cache`)
+- On the server in RSCs or elsewhere, it can be made to cache for the full request/response lifetime (when instantiated in a `React.cache`)
 - Can manually invalidate values or entire cache
 - Configurable cache size (FIFO when full)
 - Optional time based cache on client
 - All HTTP methods are available but caches GET requests only
 - Handles the fetch double promise, basic error conditions and adds common headers
-- Types include the Next extensions to fetch, so you can add for example `{ next: { revalidate: 10 } }` as normal
+- Types include the Next extensions to fetch, so you can add Next's cache or revalidate options as normal
-- Customize/override anything
+- Customize/override most anything
-- Can debug cache
+- Can debug and access cache

-### Install
+## Install

 ```
 npm install @unleashit/fetch-cache
 ```

-### Requirements
+## Requirements
-Fetch on node requires Node v18+ (or 17.5 with experimental flag).
+Fetch on Node requires Node v18+ (or 17.5 with experimental flag).

-### Setting up
+## Setting up

 If you are using this with Next JS and React Server Components, `fetch-cache` should be wrapped within `React.cache` (provided by Next) and imported from a separate file.
-This will cache the instance for the lifecycle of the request (and recreate for each new request).
+This will cache the instance for the lifetime of the request (and throw out on each new request).

 ```typescript
 // services.ts